01010100b/AoE2Lib/Unary/readme.txt

 ------------

 Unzip Unary anywhere you want except under the Program Files folder.
-Copy Unary.ai and Unary.per to your AoE2 scripts folder.
+Copy Unary.ai and Unary.per from the Script\ folder to your AoE2 scripts folder.

 Playing a game
 --------------